The Murder of Stephen Lawrence

 The Murder of Stephen Lawrence is a British television true crime drama film, written and directed by Paul Greengrass, that first broadcast on ITV on 18 February 1999.
+It won the BAFTA TV Award for Best Single Drama.

-The film, based on the murder committed on 22 April 1993, follows Stephen's parents' Doreen and Neville's quest for justice as a gang of racists are tried for their son's murder.
+The film, based on the murder committed on 22 April 1993, follows Stephen's parents' Doreen and Neville's quest for justice as a gang of racist teenagers are tried for their son's murder.
 Marianne Jean-Baptiste and Hugh Quarshie star as Doreen and Neville, with Leon Black playing Stephen, and Ashley Walters, Millicent Gezi, Joseph Kpobie and Brian Bovell also amongst the main cast.

 Production

 The film was first conceived in 1997, with then head of drama at ITV, Nick Elliott, commissioning the project before a script had even been written.
 Producer Mark Readhead said a key part of the film was to "concentrate on the personal, rather than police, procedures", in order to create a "true story".
 The film was notable for being actress Jean-Baptiste's first British screen role since her Oscar nomination for Secrets and Lies.